closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

 And this emotion, in turn, forms a powerful ‘Ego-Feedback Loop’ that modifies or reinforces the self-model, relentlessly sculpting The Self.

-**(The detailed descriptions of the A, B, and C feedback loops remain the same as in the final Korean draft.)**
+**A. The Positive/Growth-Oriented Feedback Loop (Reinforcement and Expansion of The Self)**

+- **Input:** A Rewarding Success or a Constructive “Failure”
+- **Emotional Signal:** Satisfaction, Pride (for a Rewarding Success) or Joy, Eureka, Euphoria (for a Constructive “Failure”)
+- **Feedback Interpretation:** “The current self-model or its direction of expansion is valid for achieving the **core values**.
+Trust and further reinforce this model.”
+- **Result:** The confidence in the corresponding self-model (bias) increases, becoming more robust or positively expanding.
+This is the pleasure of achievement and growth.

+**B. The Negative/Threat-Oriented Feedback Loop (Threat and Defense of The Self)**

+- **Input:** An Unsatisfying Success or a Damaging Failure
+- **Emotional Signal:** Disappointment, Resignation (for an Unsatisfying Success) or Pain, Shock, Shame (for a Damaging Failure)
+- **Feedback Interpretation:** “A serious error, limitation, or external threat to the current self-model has been detected.
+Immediate action is required for system stability.”
+- **Result:** The system, in response to this powerful energy-depletion warning signal, prioritizes the activation of the ‘Firewall (Stubbornness),’ which will be explained in the next chapter.

+**C. The Stagnation/Exploration-Oriented Feedback Loop (The Motive to Find a New Game)**

+- **Input:** A Boring Success
+- **Emotional Signal:** Boredom, Tedium.
+- **Feedback Interpretation:** This is a clear signal to the system: “This prediction game is completely conquered and no longer provides any new information (prediction-error).
+This is an Informational Dead Zone.
+Continuing to invest energy here is a waste.”
+- **Result:** To escape this ‘pain of stagnation,’ the system is endowed with a powerful internal motivation to cease its current stable activity and seek out new, unpredictable stimuli and challenges — that is, to find a ‘new prediction game.’

 ### Chapter 5.
 The Construction and Operation of Stubbornness: The Firewall to Prevent a Collapse of The Self

 The system’s highest priority is to prevent the **Second Order, the 'Self' of peacetime, from collapsing.** When the powerful warning signal of ‘pain,’ triggered by a ‘Damaging Failure,’ is detected, The Self activates a sophisticated defense system: Stubbornness (The Firewall).

 -   **The Engineering Definition of Stubbornness:** Stubbornness (The Firewall) is an existential defense mechanism that prevents the data of a ‘Damaging Failure’ from destroying the core of the self-model.
+It is the system’s inertia that resists the massive energy consumption (switching cost) and existential instability required to immediately modify the model.
+The firewall is not a flaw, but an essential survival feature.
 -   **The True Meaning of a ‘Mistake’ and the Firewall’s Resistance:** What we call a ‘mistake’ is the moment we are forced to confront our own true values or self-deception.
 The reason the firewall so desperately resists is to prevent the terrifying revelation that the foundation of ‘who I am’ — my **core values** — might be false or hypocritical.
 -   **The Firewall’s Mode of Operation (Resistance): “I am not that kind of person!”**
     -   **Denial:** “That never happened.”